Victimology: International Crime Victims Survey

 Many countries have such victimization surveys.
-They give a much better account for the volume crimes but are less accurate for crimes that occur with a (relative) low frequency such as homicide, or victimless 'crimes' such as drug (ab)use.
+They give a much better account for the volume crimes but are less accurate for crimes that occur with a (relative) low frequency, such as homicide, or victimless 'crimes' such as drug (ab)use.
 Attempts to use the data from these national surveys for international comparison have failed.
 Differences in definitions of crime and other methodological differences are too big for proper comparison.

-A dedicated survey for international comparison: A group of European criminologists started an international victimization study with the sole purpose to generate international comparative crime and victimization data.
+A dedicated survey for international comparison: A group of European criminologists started an international victimization study with the sole purpose of generating international comparative crime and victimization data.
 The project is now known as the International Crime Victims Survey (ICVS).
-After the first round in 1989, the surveys were repeated in 1992, 1996, and 2000 and 2004/2005.
+After the first round in 1989, the surveys were repeated in 1992, 1996, 2000, and 2004/2005.

-Society as crime victim

-One train of thought supposes society itself is the victim of many crimes, especially such felonies as murder, homicide and manslaughter.
-Many lawyers, judges, and academics have espoused this sentiment.

 Penal couple

 The penal couple is defined as the relationship between perpetrator and victim of a crime.
 That is, both are involved in the event.
 A sociologist invented the term in 1963.
 The term is now accepted by many sociologists.
-The concept is, essentially, that "when a crime takes place, it has two partners, one the offender and second the victim, who is providing opportunity to the criminal in committing the crime."
+The concept is, essentially, that "when a crime takes place, it has two partners, one the offender and the second the victim, who is providing opportunity to the criminal in committing the crime."
 The victim, in this view, is "a participant in the penal couple and should bear some 'functional responsibility' for the crime."
 The very idea is rejected by some other victimologists as blaming the victim.